 A programmer’s calculator can help you work out binary numbers and it can also provide you with an AND function, so you don’t have to write out the calculation on paper.
 The regular calculator in Windows can provide this facility.
 You just need to click on the Hamburger menu at the top left and select Programmer from the settings options.

 Remember that subnet addressing is a function of routing.
-Therefore, if you want to use variable length subnet masking, you need to be sure that your network equipment can cope with the methodology.
+Therefore, if you want to use variable-length subnet masking, you need to be sure that your network equipment can cope with the methodology.
 Most network devices are equipped to manage a range of routing protocols.
-Fortunately, most of those routing systems can cope with VLSM.
+Fortunately, most of those routing networking systems can cope with VLSM.

 Specifically, you can use VLSM with the Routing Information Protocol v2 (RIPv2), Integrated Intermediate System to Integrated System protocol (IS-IS), the Enhanced Interior Gateway Routing Protocol (EIGRP) and Open Shortest Path First (OSPF), and the Border Gateway Protocol(BGP) can all cope with VLSM.
 Just about all routers are compatible with the RIPv1 system, and may actually use that protocol as the default setting.
 You need to make sure to change that preference because RIPv1 can’t cope with VLSM.